-- The full, physical postal address is provided (PO box numbers cannot be used).
+- the full, physical postal address is provided (PO box numbers cannot be used)

-- The owner of the address grants permission to use it for this purpose.
+- the owner of the address grants permission to use it for this purpose

 What is the purpose of a registered office?

-The main functions are:
+The main functions of the address are:

-- Storing statutory company records and registers.
+- storing statutory company records and registers

-- To make statutory records available for public inspection.
+- to make statutory records available for public inspection

 Choosing a registered office address